clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/parallels.rst

 ******************

 #.
 Download a live-server ISO installation file from https://clearlinux.org/downloads.
-   This tutorial uses |CL| Server 30140 as its example.
+   This guide uses |CL| Server 30140 as its example.

 #.
 Unzip the ISO image with the command: